 A no-cost mortgage rate in California is when your home loan lender covers all the closing costs (lender, third party, and recording costs) associated with your mortgage in exchange for a higher mortgage rate.

 Have you been looking for that seemingly elusive “no-cost” mortgage rates in California?
-And I mean the true no cost mortgage rate where all lender third party and recording fees are covered.
+And I mean the true no-cost mortgage rate where all the lender, third party, and recording fees are covered.

 Understand The Facts About No-Cost Mortgage Rates

 It’s important that you understand what a no-cost rate mortgage means.

-It usually works out where the rate increase, to obtain the no cost mortgage, is only slightly higher than the rate in which thousands of dollars in fees are charged.
+It usually works out where the rate increase, to obtain the no-cost mortgage, is only slightly higher than the rate at which thousands of dollars in fees are charged.

 A No-Cost Mortgage Rate Example